sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 ![Footer](assets/sigma_footer.png)
 <!-- END OF SECTION-->

-## Aggregate Aggregation
+## Aggregate Navigation

-Aggregate aggregation is a fundamental concept in data analysis and allows for the extraction of valuable insights by summarizing and condensing large amounts of data into meaningful and actionable results.
+Aggregate navigation is a fundamental concept in data analysis and allows for the extraction of valuable insights by summarizing and condensing large amounts of data into meaningful and actionable results.

 Aggregation functions or operators are applied to groups of data to calculate a consolidated value.
 Some common aggregation functions include sum, count, average, minimum, maximum, and median.
 These functions can be applied to numerical data, such as sales figures or temperature readings, as well as categorical data, such as counting the number of occurrences of different categories.